based2/KB/network/ip_filter.md

 block from any to 103.177.212.2
 # https://www.abuseipdb.com/check/
 block from any to 103.187.151.83
+# Indonesia Jakarta, Jakarta Raya https://www.abuseipdb.com/check/
+block from any to 103.188.177.46
 # https://threatfox.abuse.ch/browse/malware/elf.moobot/
 block from any to 103.188.244.189
 # Indonesia https://www.abuseipdb.com/check/